wikimedia/mediawiki-extensions-Wikibase/lib/packages/wikibase/internal-serialization/README.md

 * Added PHPMD and PHPCS support
 * Added support for showing the component version when loaded via MediaWiki
-* Added compatibility with DataModel 3.x and DataModelSerializatio 1.4
+* Added compatibility with DataModel 3.x and DataModelSerialization 1.4
 * Deprecated `LegacyDeserializerFactory::newClaimDeserializer` in favour of `LegacyDeserializerFactory::newStatementDeserializer`

 ### 1.3.1 (2015-01-06)